 Although the diaper may be twisted slightly to reduce lumps, stow the canopy "flat," not turned on edge.

-Fold canopy 90° "down" the left side of the container, then back up.
-Position this fold between the side flap of the container and the central divider flap that protects the three grommets in the base of the container.
-"Size" the bottom part of the fold by laying it on top of the pocket.
-The end of the fold should extend to within 1-inch of the edge of the pocket.
+Fold canopy 90 degrees "down" the left side of the container.
+This fold is positioned between the side flap of the container and the central divider flap that protects the three grommets in the base of the container.

+Make the second fold "up" on the left side all the way to the diaper.